mapmeld/profanity-pgp/README.md

 profanity.json includes a list of swears which map to valid PGP characters, a-z, A-Z, 0-9, +, /, and =

-Using OpenPGP.js, messages are encrpyted or signed using the same globally-trusted GPG client.
+Using OpenPGP.js, messages are encrypted or signed using the same globally-trusted GPG client.
 Then Profanity65 replaces the message's characters with a much more profane system:

 ```